aleksa3009/Reqres-Manual-API-Testing/README.md

 It demonstrates readiness for a junior QA role, including test design, execution, defect analysis, and thorough documentation.

 **The organized structure, execution discipline, and reporting detail reflect strong QA fundamentals and attention to quality.
 The project can confidently be presented as part of a professional portfolio.**

+**Note:** This is a personal portfolio project.
+A few of the reported bugs were intentionally fabricated to demonstrate defect documentation and reporting skills.

 ---